 Since my vocal coach got a hold of me in the beginning, what was once just a passive and casual outlet that was little more than a mimicry of my favorite bands at the time has become something much more.

 I’ve been on one of the longest journeys of my life since the middle of 2009 when my walk with Christ really got underway.
 But things got especially bad in the beginning of 2011.
-A lot of the song that are on this record were either written about that time, during that time, or because of that time.
+A lot of the songs that are on this record were either written about that time, during that time, or because of that time.

 It starts out very sober.
 Single piano hits that hold for a measure at a slow tempo.
 Lyrics that are very objective, factual, stating the likelihood that she would never hear these words until we were both dead and in God’s hands.
 The “chorus” sees a change in the chord progression, still with the same single hits, same tension, but now posing a question: “Was I wrong to react the way I did?
 Was I capable of more hate for those who hurt me than I’d previously believed?”